-The results presented here have been obtained in a series of inspiring ongoing collaborations with Pierre Le Doussal, and the author is grateful to Pierre Le Doussal and his other collaborators Pascal Chauve, Werner Krauth and Alberto Rosso for all their enthusiasm and dedicated work.
-Numerous discussions with Leon Balents, Edouard Brézin, Andreas Ludwig, Thomas Nattermann and Stefan Scheidl are gratefully acknowledged.
+It is a pleasure to thank the organizers of StatPhys22 for the opportunity to give this lecture.
+The results presented here have been obtained in a series of inspiring ongoing collaborations with Pierre Le Doussal, and I am grateful to him and my other collaborators Pascal Chauve, Werner Krauth and Alberto Rosso for all their enthousiasm and dedicated work.
+Numerous discussions with Leon Balents, Edouard Brézin, Andreas Ludwig Thomas Nattermann and Stefan Scheidl are gratefully acknowledged.